A Statistical Approach to Ecological Modeling by a New Similarity Index: Appendix

 So $AB$ and $BA$ are similar.
-Since similar matrices have the same characteristic polynomial( proved as the next theorem) we have characteristic polynomials of $AB$ and $BA$ are the same. \end{proof} \item \textbf{Theorem :} Characteristic polynomials of similar matrices are the same. \begin{proof} Say, $A$ and $B$ are similar matrices.
-So, there exists nonsingular $P$ such that $A=PBP^{-1}$.
-So,
+Since similar matrices have the same characteristic polynomial( proved as the next theorem) we have characteristic polynomials of $AB$ and $BA$ are the same. \end{proof} \begin{theorem} Characteristic polynomials of similar matrices are the same. \end{theorem}